Data Analytics Bootcamp

 7. Scaling Options

-• Fixed size: same size everywhere (best for presentations).
+• Fixed → consistent size (best for presentations)

 8. Scrollable Dashboards